nexxtway/react-rainbow/src/components/StripeCardInput/readme.md

                     // The payment has been processed!
                     if (result.paymentIntent.status === 'succeeded') {
-                        // Show a success message to your customer
+                        // Show a success message to your customer }
-                        // There's a risk of the customer closing the window before callback
-                        // execution.
-Set up a webhook or plugin to listen for the
-                        // payment_intent.succeeded event that handles any business critical
-                        // post-payment actions.
-                    }
                 }
             } catch (e) {